 There also has to be a single direction and a common voice for change to be effective.
 In most cases, it makes sense to have the CEO in charge of leading the change initiative, and in the case of divisions or departments the leaders of these units.
 Some years ago I was asked to become the CEO to lead an organization's move beyond its current growth plateau.
 It was growing steadily but the leadership team at the time didn't have the experience to move the company from its current size (around 40 million) to the next level.
 I agreed to help as long as I had the total support of ownership in the direction that we needed to go.
 Basically, I told them that strategies and measures to evaluate success were fine but without total buy-in, it would be too easy to second guess and undermine efforts.
 Change will always be met with skepticism so it's paramount to build it on a solid and well-thought-out foundation.
 A unified direction and common voice are key.

 It's easy to blame your predecessor when things don't go as planned.
 But when it comes to change at some point down the road whether it's a few months or years you have to take responsibility.
 Owning change from the beginning gives you the perspective you need.
 Here's a quick story to illustrate.

-Tongue-in-cheek I’ve often said that the two most incompetent folks in the world are the one you replace and the one that replaces you.
+Tongue-in-cheek I've often said that the two most incompetent folks in the world are the one you replace and the one that replaces you.
 How often do you hear someone blame his or her predecessor or successor?
-Sadly it’s too often.
+Sadly it's too often.
 Leaders must accept full responsibility not point fingers and blame others.
 The point is change is hard.
-Without total buy-in and a unified direction it’s even harder.
-The nature of the organization is to resist change and people have a tendency to blame their predecessor when things don’t go as planned.
-Own change from the beginning communicate clearly and fairly and it’s more likely it will be a success.
-Lead with conviction clarity and by assuming complete responsibility and positive change will be embraced.
+Without total buy-in and a unified direction, it's even harder.
+The nature of the organization is to resist change and people have a tendency to blame their predecessor when things don't go as planned.
+Own change from the beginning, communicate clearly and fairly and it's more likely to be a success.
+Lead with conviction, clarity, and by assuming complete responsibility and positive change will be embraced.